 Turkey Face Cookies

 Ten days.
 Ten Turkeys.
 Ten different cookie cutters.
-I have the ten turkey cookie designs that are made with ten different cookie cutters but, I had a little trouble with making and posting them in ten days.
-I will explain it to you shortly but, until then, here is turkey #6.
-This simple turkey face cookie is made with a sailboat cookie cutter.
+I have the ten turkey cookie designs that are made with ten different cookie cutters, but I had a little trouble with making and posting them in ten days.
+I will explain it to you shortly, but until then, here is turkey #6 and this simple turkey face cookie is made with a sailboat cookie cutter.

 I have to admit, this is my favorite turkey so far in this challenge.
 I think it is because it is super simple to decorate and it makes a statement.
 The picture tells a story without saying a word.
 These turkeys don’t know what hit them.
 Or chopped them.
 Or plucked them.
 What is the correct thing to say here?
 I am not sure but, you get the idea.

-Remember when I told you that the 10 day challenge has been a little difficult for me.
+Remember when I told you that the 10-day challenge has been a little difficult for me.
 Well, here is why.
 See this cute little kiddo here?
 That is my adorable, precious and super smart grandson.
 He has lived next door to me since he was born.
-Well, they moved today.
-Now he lives about 45 minutes away.
-I know that doesn’t sound like it is all that far away but, when you go from seeing something this precious everyday to not seeing him everyday, well, it is hard.
+Well, they moved today and he now lives about 45 minutes away.
+I know that doesn’t sound like it is all that far away but, when you go from seeing something this precious every day to not seeing him every day, well, it is hard.

-I have a lot of sleepovers planned so you will see more flowers and cookies he will make for Christmas and maybe a gingerbread house or two.
-Who knows, maybe we will share our super secret tips on how to make a pillow fort.
+We have a lot of sleepovers planned so you’ll see more flowers and cookies he’ll make for Christmas and maybe a gingerbread house or two.
+Who knows, maybe we will share our super-secret tips on how to make a pillow fort and how to make royal icing flowers look great with extra icing.
 In the meantime, here is how we made the turkey face cookies.